odoe/learn-dojo/posts/dojo-graphql.md

 }
 ```

-What this _naieve_ `ApolloProvider` does is iterates over the `children` of the widget and injects the `client` property into each one.
+What this _naive_ `ApolloProvider` does is iterates over the `children` of the widget and injects the `client` property into each one.
 I'm sure the `react-apollo` implementation does much more, but I'm not going to argue with what works.

 Now that I have my provider, I can start to tie it all together.